CRA-E Board Members

 Michael Hilton is an Associate Teaching Professor at Carnegie Mellon University.
 He completed his Ph.D. at Oregon State University in 2017.
 However, he is perhaps most proud of his Associates of Science Degree from Grossmont Community College.
 He primarily teaches software engineering courses.
 One of his favorite courses he created is Software Engineering for Startups.
 His research focuses on Continuous Integration and Flaky Test detection.

 Professor, The Information School and the Paul G. Allen School of Computer Science and Engineering, University of Washington, Seattle

 Amy J. Ko studies equitable ways for humanity to learn the power and perils of computing, whether youth discovering the limits of machine learning, adults grasping a new API, or teachers shaping learners’ conceptions of code.
 Her work spans over 100 peer-reviewed publications, 11 receiving best paper awards and 4 receiving most influential paper awards.
 She received her Ph.D. at the Human-Computer Interaction Institute at Carnegie Mellon University in 2008, and degrees in Computer Science and Psychology with Honors from Oregon State University in 2002.

 Professor and Department Chair, Department of Computer Science, Harvey Mudd College

 Ran Libeskind-Hadas is a professor of computer science and department chair at Harvey Mudd College.
 His research interests are in the area of algorithms, optical networking, and computational biology.
 He also works in the development of innovative undergraduate curricula in computer science.

 Libeskind-Hadas received the A.B. in applied mathematics from Harvard University and the M.S. and Ph.D. in computer science from the University of Illinois at Urbana-Champaign.

-Professor, Department of Computer Science and Engineering, Texas A&M University
+Associate Professor, Department of Computer Science, William and Mary